 Having your eyes glued to the telly doesn’t mean you have to be glued to the sofa.
 You can enjoy your show while you get in some exercise or physical activity!

 Firstly, get off the couch and get in a standing position!
-That simple act alone immediately beat inactivity and have a higher calorie burn rate.
+That simple act alone immediately beats inactivity and have a higher calorie burn rate.
 You will also be saving your health from a whole host of ills, from stiffness and depression to increased risks of heart disease, diabetes, and cancer.
-Follow these useful tips
+Follow these useful tips below.

 Tailor your workout to match what you’re watching.
 A dance scene could inspire you to get into the groove and use those moves you’ve picked up from our